 There are several causes of HH:

-- Damage to the pituitary gland or hypothalamus from surgery, injury, tumors, infections, or radiation
+- Damage to the pituitary gland or hypothalamus from surgery, injury, tumor, infection, or radiation

 - Genetic defects

-- High doses or long-term use of opioid or steroid (glucocorticoid) medications
+- High doses or long-term use of opioid or steroid (glucocorticoid) medicines

 - Severe stress